MediaBrowser/plugin.video.emby/README.md

 ### Download the Kodi Repository
+The easiest way to install PlexKodiConnect (PKC) is via its dedicated PKC Kodi repository (we cannot use the official Kodi repository as PKC messes with Kodi's databases)

 [ ![Download](https://api.bintray.com/packages/croneter/PlexKodiConnect/PlexKodiConnect/images/download.svg) ](https://dl.bintray.com/croneter/PlexKodiConnect/bin/repository.plexkodiconnect/repository.plexkodiconnect-1.0.0.zip)

 ### Donations
 I'm not in any way affiliated with Plex.
-Thank you very much for your small donation via ko-fi.com and PayPal if you appreciate PKC.
+Thank you very much for your small donation via ko-fi.com and PayPal if you appreciate PlexKodiConnect.

 [ ![Download](https://az743702.vo.msecnd.net/cdn/kofi1.png?v=a|alt=Buy Me a Coffee at ko-fi.com)](https://ko-fi.com/A3882E4)